If you are in crisis or thinking about harming yourself, call or text 988 right now. You deserve help today.

 You are not "treatment-resistant" as a person.
 That phrase just describes the depression, and it is more common than most people realize.
 Roughly a third of people do not get full relief from the first medications they try.
 It is a starting point for a different plan, not a dead end.

 Feeling better is not the same as feeling like yourself.
 Many people settle for "less bad" because they do not know there is more on the menu.
-There usually is.
+There usually is - and you do not have to wait until you have tried everything to ask about it.

-One small step today: You do not have to fix everything at once.
-Save a phone number, tell one person how you actually feel, or read one of the articles above.
+You do not have to fix everything at once.
+Save a phone number, tell one person how you actually feel, or read one of the guides above.
 Momentum starts small.